 Structural constraints

-Although the kingdom hosts a variety of civic organizations such as associations, charities, cultural clubs, unions, and political societies (de facto parties), long-term civic engagement is only recorded in a few domains.
-Therefore, civil society traditions in Bahrain are considered mediocre compared to international standards.
-Independent trade unions trace their roots back to the 1930s struggle of Bahraini workers, while the history of religious charities and networks dates back to the nineteenth century.
-However, the current performance of civil society is limited by the polarized political environment.
-Human rights organizations critical of the regime and outlawed oppositional political societies primarily operate from abroad, while Bahrain’s trade union scene has experienced tumult since 2011.
-Authorities increasingly targeted the General Federation of Bahrain Trade Unions (GFBTU) due to its outspoken approach before and during the revolt, leading to the establishment of the Bahrain Free Trade Union Federation in 2012.
-This effectively divided the trade union landscape and weakened the GFBTU.
-Since 2019, several trade unions have left the free federation due to its weak and pro-regime performance, joined the GFBTU, and partially reinforced the power of its rival, the GFBTU.
+Although the kingdom hosts a wide range of civil society organizations such as associations, charities, cultural clubs, unions and political societies (de facto parties), sustained civil society engagement has only been documented in a few areas.
+As a result, civil society traditions in Bahrain are considered mediocre by international standards.
+Independent trade unions trace their origins to the 1930s struggles of Bahraini workers, while religious charities and networks date back to the 19th century.
+However, today’s civil society performance is constrained by a polarized political environment.
+Human rights organizations critical of the regime and banned oppositional societies primarily operate from abroad, while Bahrain’s trade union sector has experienced significant upheaval since 2011.

 Civil society traditions